Picking up from yesterday –

 As an injured runner, the time limit played a major part in my race.
 It was something I was extremely concerned about.

 I wasn’t going to allow myself to still be behind the finish line when the course closed.

 The website states that there is a six-hour time limit.
-The real question was whether or not the start of that limit was the start of the race or when the last runner crossed the start line.
+The real question was whether the start of that limit was the start of the race, or when the last runner crossed the start line.

 I asked an official race employee before the race started when the six-hour time limit began.
 She said that it started from when the last corral crossed the start line.

-I finished in just under 5 hours and 8 minutes (5:07:46), but there were so many people in this race that I didn’t cross the start line until over 51 minutes after the race had started.
-(Since I guess the time limit was 6 hours after the start of the race, I came in with 1 minute and 3 seconds to spare.)
+I finished in just under 5 hours and 8 minutes (5:07:46), but (with the large field of runners) I didn’t cross the start line until over 51 minutes after the race had started.
+Since it seems as though the time limit was apparently 6 hours after the start of the race, I guess I came in with 1 minute and 3 seconds to spare.